-- The collection of soil and associated yield data may lead to the future development and calibration of a sulphur soil test that would inform growers of the maximum economic rate of sulphur to apply for a given soil sulphur test result.
+- The collection of soil and associated yield data may lead to the future development and calibration of a sulphur soil test that would inform growers of which fields are most likely to respond to applied sulphur fertilizer to avoid costs related to unnecessary application.

 - The determination of the extent and degree of sulphur deficiency and lost productivity across Ontario will allow for the development of best management practices to increase profitability and reduce input expenses in cash crop production.

 Application of sulphur fertilizer to corn and wheat has become commonplace in Ontario, even though the likelihood of increased yields is currently unknown.
-No soil test capable of predicting yield response from sulphur has been developed.
+No soil test capable of predicting yield response from sulphur has been developed for Ontario.
 Our previous research trials have shown benefits from sulfur in alfalfa and canola at around 25% of locations tested.
-Current sulfur recommendations for corn and wheat are based on non-replicated trials, anecdotal evidence, or the estimated of sulphur requirement due to reduced deposition of sulphur tighter sulphur emission standards in industry.
-In 2017, over 2 million acres where planted to corn, and 1.2 million acres to cereals in Ontario.
+Recent work has indicated that responses to sulphur, particularly in corn and soybean, may not be as great as the previous anecdotal evidence suggested.
+However, sulphur deposition rates appear to be continuing to drop, which may increase the need over time, and there appeared to be significant year to year and site to site variation in response.
+As such, continued work is required to assess the response over more varied conditions.
+In 2017, over 2 million acres were planted to corn, and 1.2 million acres to cereals in Ontario.
 Application of sulphur to these areas represents a large expenditure by growers with little scientific evidence of increased yield.
 The probability of response in corn and cereal crops is not known, but unlikely to be more than for the higher sulphur uptake crops.

 External Funding Partners:

-Ontario Agri-Food Innovaton Alliance, a collaboration between the government of Ontario and the University of Guelph
+Ontario Agri-Food Innovation Alliance, a collaboration between the government of Ontario and the University of Guelph